dfilppi/cfy3/demos/nodecellar-kubernetes-vagrant/README.md

 ## Description:

-Demonstrates a hybrid deployment on Vagrant using the simple manager and Kubernetes.
+Demonstrates a hybrid local mode deployment on Vagrant using the simple manager and Kubernetes.
 Result is the usual nodecellar demo.

 ## Requirements: